Enquires for Motspur Park & Wimbledon schools please contact us on the admissions number below

-Please note we have no spaces within the Motspur Park school for 2021/22 admission except for nursery.
+Please note we have limited spaces within the secondary school & Post-16 at Motspur Park.

 ENQUIRIES FOR MOTSPUR PARK AND WIMBLEDON

 or by ringing the admissions team on 020 8879 9901 to speak to

 Please contact us by emailing